json420/degu/doc/degu.server.rst

     ``AF_INET`` (IPv4), or an ``str`` or ``bytes`` instance for ``AF_UNIX``.
     See :ref:`server-bind-address` for details.

-    The *app* argument must be a callable that implements the :doc:`rgi`.
-For a quick primer, see :ref:`server-app-callable`.
+    The *app* argument provides your :doc:`rgi` (RGI) server application.
+It must be a callable object (called to handle each HTTP request), and can optionally have a callable ``app.on_connect()`` attribute (called to handle each new TCP connection).
+For a quick primer on implementing RGI server applications, see :ref:`server-app-callable`.

     Finally, you can provide keyword-only *options* to override the defaults for a number of tunable runtime parameters.
 See :ref:`server-config-options`